Roman Numerals

 • Take 6 matchsticks.

 • For example, take three matchsticks.
-Place one of these first to introduce the roman numeral ‘I’.
+Place one of these first to introduce the Roman numeral ‘I’.

-• Likewise, you can ask the child to place the matchsticks next to the previous one to familiarize them with roman numerals.
+• Likewise, you can ask the child to place the matchsticks next to the previous one to familiarize them with Roman numerals.

 Worksheets

-Help your kids practise roman numerals with interesting and fun worksheets and solutions from Uncle Math by Fun2Do Labs.
+Help your kids practise Roman numerals with interesting and fun worksheets and solutions from Uncle Math by Fun2Do Labs.

 Worksheet 071 : Match The Roman Numbers